Download data sets from Eurostat https://ec.europa.eu/eurostat

 - cache_dir

 a path to a cache directory.
-The directory must exist.
-The

 NULL

-.- compress_file
+function.- compress_file

 a logical whether to compress the RDS-file in caching.
 Default is